Flowtrade-quant/QuantowerKB/getting-started/quantower-account.md

 ## Account removal

-You can apply for removing your account by contacting Quantower Support via any applicable way: [https://www.quantower.com/contact-us](https://www.quantower.com/contact-us).
+You can apply for removing your account by contacting FlowTrade Support via any applicable way: [https://www.flowtrade.com/contact-us](https://www.flowtrade.com/contact-us).